adammwilson/hSDM_Tutorial/hSDM_Tutorial.md

 You are welcome to follow along on the screen or download the R script and run it on your computer.

 The data used below are available in a [public dropbox folder](https://www.dropbox.com/sh/2q0k7qn5rxz0bis/AAB42fVn-s4Teqynrs6rgzR3a?dl=0), though they will be downloaded using code below.
+You may want to download them now by visiting

 Species Distribution Modeling
 =============================